mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 In order to be provisioned in Mattermost Cloud an app bundle is uploaded to the specific S3 bucket.
 On a new app release, a bundle is created by GitLab CI and uploaded to S3.
 The [Mattermost apps cloud deployer](https://github.com/mattermost/mattermost-apps-cloud-deployer), running as a k8s cron job every hour, detects the S3 upload, and creates appropriate lambda functions, assets, and manifest the same way the **appsclt** does for the third-party accounts.

-The deployer needs lambda function names, asset keys, and manifest key to provision the app.
+The deployer needs lambda function names, asset keys, and the manifest key to provision the app.
 It calls the `aws.GetProvisionDataFromFile(/PATH/TO/THE/APP/BUNDLE)` from the Apps Plugin to get the provision data.
 Same data can be generated using the command:

 `appsctl generate-terraform-data /PATH/TO/YOUR/APP/BUNDLE`